 In addition, information technology professionals in support areas need to not only keep up with the end-users they support, but with the rapidly changing technologies on which information services are deployed.

 Action 21) Improve HR Practices for IT Professionals

 Compensation and HR practices must permit the University to recruit and retain the highest levels of competence in information technology.

 Responsibility: HR and Administration

 As is the case throughout the world, with the explosion of the information technology economy it has become increasingly difficult for the University to recruit and retain the highest caliber of information technology staff.
 Universities do not offer stock options and pay is generally lower than in local industry.
-While few highly competent people work in higher education solely for the compensation, current hiring and compensation practices do not fully reward or encourage the kinds of innovation, creativity and merit-based advancement the University needs in a dynamic area like information technology.

 To be able to benefit from a dynamic high-quality information technology environment, the University needs a dynamic and high-quality professional staff to design, create and maintain that environment.
 Creation of such an environment is not a one-time task that can be outsourced, but the result of a continuous process that changes with almost daily advances in information technology, shifting institutional needs, and the creativity of the faculty who constantly generate new ideas.